 Land Surface Imaging Constellation: various parameters (related to land use/cover, fire, volcanic eruptions, etc.) with multiple measurement techniques.

 Each Constellation is unique and matures at its own pace.
-Constellation Leads/Co-Leads work together with the CEOS SIT Chair in addressing what SIT and CEOS, through its agencies, might do to assist Constellation implementation.
+Constellation Co-Leads work together with the CEOS SIT Chair in addressing what SIT and CEOS, through its agencies, might do to assist Constellation implementation.
 They are also involved in GEO Tasks and contribute in a timely manner to their implementation.
 The CEOS Systems Engineering Office (SEO) is prepared to assist CEOS Constellations, as appropriate, to develop traceable system level requirements to facilitate SBA impact assessments, to perform instrument and mission gap analyses, and to support future architecture planning.
-Constellation Leads/Co-Leads meet with the SIT Chair every four months to review progress and adjust implementation plans; provide Task Team-related progress reports to the GEO Secretariat, as required; and brief the SIT and CEOS Plenary Meetings on Constellation developments, as required.
+Constellation Co-Leads meet with the SIT Chair every four months to review progress and adjust implementation plans; provide Task Team-related progress reports to the GEO Secretariat, as required; and brief the SIT and CEOS Plenary Meetings on Constellation developments, as required.

 The distribution and application of data products and services from a given Constellation may involve a range of Service Providers, external to CEOS, providing integration and value-added support tailored to the needs of different SBAs.
 The Constellations and the products and services supported by them in most cases typically support multiple SBAs in a cross-cutting fashion (as noted in the descriptions of the above current Constellations).